sarahlehman/smalltownkitten/content/post/oh-my-gad.md

 anxiety riddled head, everyone I knew was joining in like an evil and repetitive chorus of doom.

-Once I went to therapy, I realized that not everyone else was as anxious as me.
+Once I went to therapy, I realized that not everyone else was anxious like me.
 This may seem like an obvious thing after the whole “anxiety attack at work and also in a car thing” but it really wasn’t.
 After therapy I had thoughts like, “Wait, not everyone reads an email 3,000 times before sending it?
-No one else feels like they *absolutely must* use a ruler to draw lines on a piece of paper if it’s not already lined before they write everything down, to ensure the text will be perfectly straight and evenly spaced?”
+Other people don’t feel like they *absolutely must* use a ruler to draw lines on a piece of paper if it’s not already lined before they write everything down, to ensure the text will be perfectly straight and evenly spaced?”
 News to me.

 I remember coming home after the first few weeks of therapy and asking Justin, “Do you think I have an anxiety disorder?”
 It’s my recollection